francisihe/Unilodge-Webapp-New/Developer-Notes.md

 12. Add Catetaker details below property for managers and admin to view
 13. Update all controllers to use the custom error handler
 14. Enable limit and pagination for all the get routes
+15. Update Sign In with email process to be handled fully by firebase
+16.

 // Fixed persistence and signout issue
 1. To see the logic, check SignOutFunction in utils folder

+//Highlight
+1. Auto linking booking to existing user without signing in